reactjs/react-docgen/.changeset/gentle-plants-smell.md

 'react-docgen': major
 ---

-Rename `propDocBlockHandler` to `propDocblockHandler` for consistency
+Renamed `propDocBlockHandler` to `propDocblockHandler` for consistency